alanqrwang/keymorph/README.md

 Running `pip install keymorph` or `pip install -e .` will automatically check for and install all of these requirements.

 ## Downloading Trained Weights
-You can find all full-resolution trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
+You can find all full-resolution, BrainMorph trained weights [here](https://cornell.box.com/s/2mw4ey1u7waqrpylnxf49rck7u3nnr7i).
 Half-resolution trained weights are under [Releases](https://github.com/alanqrwang/keymorph/releases).
-Download them and put them in the `./weights/` folder.
+Download your preferred model(s) and put them in the folder specified by `--weights_dir` in the commands below.

 ## Registering brain volumes
-### Foundation model
+### BrainMorph
-The foundation model is trained on over 100,000 brain MR images at full resolution (256x256x256).
+BrainMorph is trained on over 100,000 brain MR images at full resolution (256x256x256).
 The script will automatically min-max normalize the images and resample to 1mm isotropic resolution.

 `--num_keypoints` and `num_levels_for_unet` will determine which model will be used to perform the registration.